nathanleclaire/vmworld-meetup-talk/README.md

-# docker 101
+# Docker and VMware: All of their strengths, none of their weaknesses

-A Reveal.js presentation on Docker 101
+A Reveal.js presentation on Docker and VMware

 ## Author

-Nathan LeClaire <nathan@docker.com>
+Aaron Huslage <aaron.huslage@docker.com>